 - Punitive damages are usually available only for acts that directly harm the plaintiff.

-If you have been injured due to someone’s negligence, contact the Lewis Law Firm.
+If you have been injured due to someone’s negligence, contact our Rock Hill personal injury lawyers at the Lewis Law Firm.
 You may be entitled to compensatory and punitive damages.
 We will work with you to get the compensation you deserve.